 A note about my supplies: I thought that I purchased a package of bleeding tissue sheets paper during my last visit to the Lakeshore Learning Store, but I lost it on my way to the checkout.
 So, instead, I purchased some tissue squares from Amazon for this project.

-The little squares worked, but they were a little smaller than I wanted.
+The little squares worked but were a little smaller than I wanted.
 Next time, I will cut my squares from sheets of tissue paper so that my squares are larger.

 To prepare the project, you need to staple squares of tissue paper onto the edge of a white construction paper Kids love to use staplers, plus they provide a great way to build hand strength.
 Let them help you to prepare the paper.